wailsapp/wails/v3/internal/parser/README.md

 ## Limitations

-There are many ways to write a Go program so there are many different program structures that we would need to support.
+There are many ways to write a Go program so there are many program structures that we would need to support.
 This is a work in progress and will be improved over time.
 The current limitations are:

 - The call to `application.New()` must be in the `main` package
 - Bound structs must be declared as struct literals